The tips below can be used for both guitar and bass guitar.

 But which one of these is best for you?

-If you want to play acoustic guitar, your pretty much done with the main gear.
+If you want to play acoustic guitar, you are pretty much done with the main gear.
 An acoustic guitar is pretty much complete when you buy it.
-It doesn’t need anything extra to make a sound.
-But if you want to play on stage, or if you choose electric guitar, there is another thing that you need…..
+It doesn't need anything extra to make a sound.
+But if you want to play on stage, or if you choose electric guitar, there is another thing that you need….

 You will/could need an amp.
 Unless you want to play with a small multi-effects pedal and some headphones, which can perfectly work no problem, you may need an amp.

-You are better off choosing the one that is more durable, sounds better and has the features (or lacks the features that you want or not going to use.)
+You are better off choosing the one that is more durable, sounds better and has the features (or lacks the features that you want or are not going to use).